dmbarbour/glas/docs/GlasZero.md

 ### Macro State?
 Rejected.

 A compiler could enable macros to communicate via compile-time effects, e.g. through variables.
 This has many potential use-cases.
-However, I'd prefer flexible communication models when I eventually pursue this concept - bidirectional within a file, and even communications between modules, likely based on soft constraint systems and assignment of constraint/logic variables.
-Essentially, the complete version of this feature should be deferred to a higher 'layer' of programming languages than g0 is intended to serve or represent.
+However, I'd prefer to avoid coupling the idea of compile-time communication to module boundaries.
+Later, we might create modules based on soft constraint systems and assignment of constraint/logic variables, where even modules represent partial constraints and solutions.

 ### Assertion Parameter?
 Rejected.

 Similar to export, we could provide the dictionary as an input to assertions.
-This would allow more flexible analysis, but may also complicate reasoning and refactoring insofar as our dictionary exposes symbols that will be shadowed later.
-I've decided to avoid this complication; assertions are still useful, and any special analysis on the whole dictionary may be deferred to export function.
+This would allow more flexible analysis, but may also reasoning and refactoring insofar as our dictionary might expose symbols that will be shadowed later.
+I've decided to avoid this complication; assertions are still useful as is, but any special analysis on the whole dictionary may be deferred to export function.

 ### Aggregate Definitions?
 Rejected.

 It is feasible to extend g0 with special symbols that support implicit aggregation on 'open' and 'from', preferably monotonic and idempotent such as set union or graph unification.
 However, this idea has the same problems as macro state, just at a different layer.
-Similarly, it should be left to higher layer language modules.
+It should probably be solved at the macro state layer, too.